Glucosuria (glucose in the urine)

-Glycosuria - is the identification of glucose in urine.
-In the urine of healthy human glucose in very low concentrations (0,06-0,083 mmol / l).
-Therefore, and due to the low sensitivity of the method, it is not detected in the urine in clinical diagnostic laboratories.
+Glucosuria is the detection of glucose in the urine.
+In the urine of a healthy person, glucose is contained in a very low concentration (0.06-0.083 mmol / l).
+Therefore, as well as due to the low sensitivity of the methods, it is not detected in the study of urine in clinical diagnostic laboratories.

 Detection of glucose in urine indicates pathology.
 Glucosuria depends on three factors:

 - blood glucose concentration